 Machine identities, including digital keys and certificates, control the flow of data to trusted machines in a wide range of security and operational systems, including e-commerce and financial transaction systems, load balancers and traffic inspection devices.
 Enterprises rely on SSL/TLS certificates to connect and encrypt over 330 million internet domains, over 1.8 billion web sites and countless services.
 When these certificates expire unexpectedly, the machine or application will cease to communicate with other machines, shutting down critical business processes.

 The No Outages Guarantee VIA Venafi is a reliable and easy way to solve these problems.
-It blends the power of the Venafi Platform with the experience of trained experts and a step-by-step implementation plan that supports customizable business processes.
+It blends the power of Venafi TLS Protect Cloud with the experience of trained experts and a step-by-step implementation plan that supports customizable business processes.
 By delivering the visibility, intelligence and automation required to solve the underlying people, process and technology issues that contribute to certificate-related outages, the No Outages Guarantee VIA Venafi delivers proven, repeatable outcomes at any scale.